What is a Bioscience Technologist?

 - Clinical Microbiology and Molecular Biology

-For detailed descriptions of each of these programs along with a list of prerequisite courses, visit the Jefferson website.
+For detailed descriptions of each of these programs along with a list of prerequisite courses, visit the Thomas Jefferson website for the Bioscience Technologies program.

 Note that the length of time spent at Jefferson for these programs varies according to the degree sought.
 In a 3+1 program, students would earn a Bachelor’s degree from SJU and a Bachelor’s degree from Jefferson in four years.
 In a 3+2 program, students would earn a Bachelor’s degree from SJU and a Master’s degree from Jefferson in five years.
 It is also possible to complete a 4-year degree at SJU and then earn a Master’s degree in one of the Laboratory Science areas in one additional calendar year.